 The Most Important Questions You Need to Ask Before Hiring an Event Manager

-Event season is event prep season.
+Event season is also event prep season.
 It may seem absurd to start planning months and months in advance, but the year’s best events are planned months in advance, sometimes more than a year in advance.

 The very first step to planning your event (other than your venue, of course!)?
 Finding the perfect event planner, but that’s no simple task….
 How do you know that someone is going to be just right for your event?

 We’re here to help!
 We’ve curated a list of questions to ask potential planners to ensure that you’re hiring the best possible event planner for your event.

 Hiring an event planner is a major expense, and in many cases is as expensive as hiring an employee for the year.
-And hosting an event is like hiring an entire department!
-That’s why it’s so critical to make the right choice when hiring an event planner because there’s a clear “deadline” (the event itself) and making a less than optimal choice can lead to disastrous event results.
+Hosting an event is like hiring an entire department!
+That’s why it’s so critical to make the right choice when hiring an event planner because there’s a clear deadline—the event itself—and making a less than optimal choice can lead to disastrous event results.

 Questions to ask potential event planners:

 Who will I be working with?
 Principles or Juniors?

 It’s good to know the level of experience of the primary person that you’ll be working with.
 If you do a sales call with the principle, but then get relegated solely to junior level planners, the expectation and experience may not match up.

 Do you have a team?
 Who is my main point of contact?